loda-lang/loda-programs/programs/oeis/list6.md

 * [A314725](http://oeis.org/A314725) ([L21 program](314/A314725.asm)): Coordination sequence Gal.5.114.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314753](http://oeis.org/A314753) ([L23 program](314/A314753.asm)): Coordination sequence Gal.4.52.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314754](http://oeis.org/A314754) ([L24 program](314/A314754.asm)): Coordination sequence Gal.5.82.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314776](http://oeis.org/A314776) ([L20 program](314/A314776.asm)): Coordination sequence Gal.6.478.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314827](http://oeis.org/A314827) ([L06 program](314/A314827.asm)): Coordination sequence Gal.5.53.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314828](http://oeis.org/A314828) ([L26 program](314/A314828.asm)): Coordination sequence Gal.5.64.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314829](http://oeis.org/A314829) ([L18 program](314/A314829.asm)): Coordination sequence Gal.4.41.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.